mgood7123/kpp/README.md

 # why not just use cpp

-cpp is intended for `C`, `C#`, and `C++` and as such produces unwanted text in its output, aswell as not properly supporting the kotlin language (using cpp on anything other than the C language set is considered abuse of the preprocessor, and may result in unintended side effects
+cpp is intended for `C`, `C#`, and `C++` and as such produces unwanted text in its output, such as `#line` directives, aswell as not properly supporting the kotlin language (using cpp on anything other than the C language set is considered abuse of the preprocessor, and may result in unintended side effects